argoproj/argo-cd/docs/operator-manual/signed-release-assets.md

 ```

 ***
-## Verification of container image attestations
+## Verification of container image with SLSA attestations

 A [SLSA](https://slsa.dev/) Level 3 provenance is generated using [slsa-github-generator](https://github.com/slsa-framework/slsa-github-generator).